 Before you get your recipe together, you are going to need to preheat the oven to 325 degrees and set a roasting pan in the oven filled with enough water to go halfway up the sides of a silicone half-sphere mold.
 More details are listed below.

 The new Ninja Coffee Bar is so easy to use.
 Just fill a reservoir with water, add your coffee grounds to the filter, set a coffee mug, travel mug, or carafe, under the spout, and press the button to make the coffee drink you prefer.

 I pressed the rich brew button to get an intensely flavored coffee.
 It was as simple as that.
 The water heated up, a few drops of coffee streamed from the machine, then before I knew it, the cup was filled.

-Now to use that coffee in the cake batter, just pour it over the finely chopped chocolate and butter in a microwave safe bowl.
-Heat bowl in microwave on high power for 20-30 second increments, stirring after each, until melted.
+Now to use that coffee in the cake batter, just pour it over the finely chopped chocolate and butter in a microwave-safe bowl.
+Heat bowl in the microwave on high power for 20-30 second increments, stirring after each, until melted.
 Alternatively, you can melt this in a double boiler set over low heat.
 Make sure the chocolate reaches 115 degrees Fahrenheit.

 Meanwhile, whisk the eggs until they double in volume.
 Using a mixer will keep your arm from falling off, but it's up to you how you'd like to get this job done.

 Stir one-third of the eggs into the melted chocolate to loosen the chocolate.
 Fold in the remaining eggs.

 To get nice domed cakes to make your cats, you'll need to use 3 silicone molds with 6 half-sphere cavities.
 Butter the inside of the mold then equally divide the cake batter among them, filling them about ¾ full.